 The DevOps Lifecycle

-The concept of joining development and operations people together in this way supports the goals of the DevOps Lifecycle:
+The concept of joining development and operations people together support the goals of DevOps:

 Improve collaboration between all stakeholders from planning through delivery and automation of the delivery process in order to: